SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If you have looked into building materials for use as a fallout shelter, underground bunker, doomsday bunker, emergency shelter, or whatever else you want to call it, you may have read a lot about using shipping containers to build them out of.

-Once you have done your research, you’ll have a better understanding as to why shipping containers may not be the best option and can be dangerous if you try to bury them.
+Once you have done your research, you’ll have a better understanding of why shipping containers may not be the best option and can be dangerous if you try to bury them.
 A box-culvert bunker may be just what you need instead.

 If you want to be fully prepared for a disaster—natural or manmade—then you will definitely want to know more about underground bunkers.
 Knowing how to build or buy your own and how to stock it with supplies is very important.

 Maybe you’ve heard of people using shipping containers, as we mentioned above.
 But if you read up on the subject, you’ll see that there are many reasons why shipping containers are not a good idea.
 Instead, let’s discuss why, and then we’ll show you an alternative.

 What Happens When You Bury a Shipping Container?

-Let’s start by stating it’s not impossible to build a safe underground bunker using a shipping container.
+Let’s start by stating that it’s not impossible to build a safe underground bunker using a shipping container.
 People have definitely done it properly.
 However, it will take a lot more time and expense than simply buying a shipping container on eBay and tossing it in the backyard.

 While it’s not advisable to bury a shipping container, the key is reinforcement.
 Shipping containers were not meant to be stacked on top of each other, with the corners bearing the weight.